xko2x/readyforhunt/README.md

 ## readyforhunt
-tool install all tools need for pentesting on vps and add small alias
+readyforhunt tool install and setup all tools need for bug bounty hunting on vps
 # tools:
 * ffuf
 * dirsearch